 At Rattlesnake Creek, just east of Upper Manitou Lake, the canoe route is intersected by Highway 502, offering easy access 65 km south of Dryden.

 From Rattlesnake Lake, a two-day paddle commences through small, sheltered trout lakes connected by clear, flowing streams and (mostly) short portages of 250 m or less.
-This segment is best travelled west-east with the prevailing wind.
+This segment is best traveled west-east with the prevailing wind.

 Clear streams and ample shade